How to Use Goal Seek in Excel

 No Circular References

-When a formula refers back to its own cell directly or indirectly, it’s called a circular reference.
-For Excel Goal Seek to work properly, the involved formulas should not be co-dependent on each other.
+When a formula refers back to its own cell, it’s called a circular reference.
+If you want Excel Goal Seek to work properly, formulas should not use circular reference.

 Excel Goal Seek Example 2

 Let’s say you’re borrowing money of ‘$25000’ from someone.
 They loan you the money at an interest rate of 7% per month for a period of 20 months, which makes the repayment of ‘$1327’ per month.
 But you can only afford to pay ‘$1,000’ per month for 20 months with a 7% interest.
-Use Goal Seek in Excel to find the loan amount that produces a monthly payment (EMI) of ‘$1000’.
+Goal Seek can help you find the loan amount that produces a monthly payment (EMI) of ‘$1000’.

-Enter the 3 input variables that you will need to use for your PMT formula i.e. interest rate of 7%, term of 20 months, and principal amount of $25,000.
+Input the three input variables that you are going to need to calculate your PMT calculation i.e. interest rate of 7%, term of 20 months, and principal amount of $25,000.

-Enter the following PMT formula in cell B5 which will give you a monthly payment amount of $1,327.97.
+Enter the following PMT formula in cell B5 which will give you an EMI amount of $1,327.97.

 The syntax of PMT function: